bilbof/clubhouse-zendesk/README.md

 ### Running locally

-_Note: The App Scaffold currently depends on zat v1.35.12 or greater._
+_Note: This app currently depends on zat v1.35.12 or greater._

 Foreman allows you to easily run multiple processes in one tab.
 One process is `zat server --path=./dist`, which serves the app in a way that can be run in a supported Zendesk product.
 The second is `webpack --watch` to rebuild the project whenever you save changes to a source file.